 You are likely angry with someone right now.
 How long have you been harboring that anger?
-Long after the offense that caused the upset, the anger often persists.
+Anger often persists long after the offense that caused the discord.

 Even more damage is caused when we fail to acknowledge, examine, express and resolve our displeasure.
 Both Torah scholars and medical professionals offer some insights into releasing the toxicity of anger.

 Anger can be a positive force if expressed in the context of trying to affect positive change.
 When used appropriately we can express anger in a way that calls attention to a problem and points to a solution.
 Unaddressed, anger becomes more harmful because containment of strong emotions festers and can lead to untimely expressions of ire or even rage.